EvaZinkovsky/visualisation/_episodes/01-visualisation.md

 >
 > List the data elements and visual aesthetics of the above figure.
 >
 > How they are linked together?
-What does this linking tell you about the figure?
+Do you notice anything unusual about this linking?
 > > ## Solution
 > >
 > > **Data Variable** | **Visual Component**